How do ads work on X now?

 To Conclude

-This post has shown you how to use Twitter ads, including the benefits of advertising on Twitter, the different ad types available, a 5-step guide to using the platform, and some final tips on how to run Twitter ads successfully.
+This post has shown you how to get in on the action, with all the info you need on how to use X ads, including the benefits from doing so, the different ad types available, a 5-step guide to using the platform, and tips on how to ensure your ads are successful.

-If you’ve not used Twitter ads before, it may have seemed a bit intimidating—but hopefully, with the above info in hand, you can now launch your first ad campaign on Twitter with confidence.
+So if you’ve not used X ads before, now might be the time—with the above info in hand, you can launch your first ad campaign on X with confidence.